sburra13/AI-Powered-Deepfake-Detection-System-/README.md

 ## Features
 Image Detection — Upload any portrait photo and receive a REAL or FAKE verdict with a confidence score in under 500ms.

 Video Detection — Upload a video clip for frame-by-frame analysis with per-frame confidence breakdown and overall verdict.

-Face-Focused Analysis — Haar cascade face detection isolates the facial region before classification, improving accuracy Real-Time Results — Animated confidence bar, natural-language explanation, and instant visual feedback Privacy First — Uploaded files are permanently deleted immediately after prediction — nothing is stored Drag and Drop — Intuitive upload interface with live preview for both images and videos REST API — Full FastAPI backend with documented endpoints, usable independently of the frontend
+Face-Focused Analysis — Haar cascade face detection isolates the facial region before classification, improving accuracy.

+Real-Time Results — Animated confidence bar, natural-language explanation, and instant visual feedback.

+Privacy First — Uploaded files are permanently deleted immediately after prediction — nothing is stored.

+Drag and Drop — Intuitive upload interface with live preview for both images and videos.

+REST API — Full FastAPI backend with documented endpoints, usable independently of the frontend.

 ## Tech Stack
 Layer            Technology